aztrax7/games/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
-You’re welcome to use, share, or modify the code for your own learning or fun projects!
+This repository is licensed under the [MIT License](LICENSE) — you're free to use the code for learning or building your own projects.

 Stay tuned! 🚧